Jake Fraley Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.91 team ERA that ranks ninth across all MLB pitching staffs.
+- The Giants have a 3.91 team ERA that ranks 10th among all league pitching staffs.

+- DeSclafani (4-8) gets the starting nod for the Giants in his 18th start of the season.
+He has a 4.44 ERA in 93 1/3 innings pitched, with 72 strikeouts.

-- In his last time out on Sunday, July 9, the righty went nine scoreless innings against the Colorado Rockies while surrendering seven hits.
+- In his most recent appearance on Saturday, July 1, the right-hander tossed three innings against the New York Mets, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.